🌍 Beyond Jerusalem: Real Stories, Sacred Paths — A Personal Guide to Touring the West Bank in 2025

 What to Explore:

-Tip: Stop at the Dead Sea Level sign on the way in.
-Touristy?
-Sure.
-But the pictures are fun — and camel rides are cheap entertainment.
+Tip: Stop at the Dead Sea Level sign on the way in Touristy?

 🌍 Beyond Jerusalem: Real Stories Sacred Paths — A Personal Guide to Touring the West Bank in 2025